 I don't think we need Paul to tell us that, but he did, and, it has

 problem I just mentioned in the last paragraph arises from verse 10.

 "But when perfection comes, the imperfect will

 In my understanding this verse has been misinterpreted in some

-need the gifts of the Spirit because that which is perfect has already
+Spirit because that which is perfect, the Bible, has already come.

 attribute the word "perfect" to Jesus Himself.

 He only is ultimate perfection.